999rse/neural_networks_spbstu/README.md

 # Neural networks | SPBSTU [lab work]

-Assignment to the Machine Learning course at SPbPU.
+Assignment to the Machine Learning course at SPBSTU.

 # Classification task
 It is necessary to create a NN of four layers, setting for all but the last layer a fast calculable activation function RELU.
 Also create and train (fixing the time taken) at least 3 more neural network models: